Forecast Accuracy

 - A high Pearson says "I can draw a line through these dots" — not useful for market selection

-What PropertyIQ Uses"If I sort by score, does it match sorting by actual return?"
+What PropertyIQ Reports"If I sort by score, does it match sorting by actual return?"

 - Measures whether higher scores consistently rank higher in actual returns